sherrytayyabi/react-marketplace-app/README.md

-Created a E-Commerce search and filtering system marketplace using React.js.
+Created an E-Commerce search and filtering system marketplace using React.js.
 Website has the ability to handle complex filtering scenarios such as; date ranges, multiple selection options, and price range filters.